Bbetaverse22/skillbridge-agents/CAPSTONE_PROPOSAL.md

 ### The Bigger Picture

-SkillBridge represents a fundamental shift in how we approach developer education:
+DevBuilder represents a fundamental shift in how we approach developer education:

 #### From Generic to Personalized
 **Traditional:** "Everyone should learn Docker"
-**SkillBridge:** "Based on YOUR Flask project and backend role research, Docker is your #2 priority after testing"
+**DevBuilder:** "Based on YOUR Flask project and backend role research, Docker is your #2 priority after testing"

 #### From Advice to Action
 **Traditional:** "You should improve your portfolio"
-**SkillBridge:** "Here's GitHub issue #42 with researched resources, checklist, and template"
+**DevBuilder:** "Here's GitHub issue #42 with researched resources, checklist, and template"

 #### From Black-Box to Transparent
 **Traditional:** "AI recommends this course"
-**SkillBridge:** "Agent researched 50 sources, this scored 4.8⭐, 87% confidence because..."
+**DevBuilder:** "Agent researched 50 sources, this scored 4.8⭐, 87% confidence because..."

 #### From One-Shot to Agentic
 **Traditional:** Single LLM call → static answer
-**SkillBridge:** Multi-step reasoning → autonomous quality improvement
+**DevBuilder:** Multi-step reasoning → autonomous quality improvement

 ---